JuanWestDev/Lumon/README.md

    ```

 4. Set up the CoinRanking API key:
-  Sign up at CoinRanking to get an API key.
+  -Sign up at CoinRanking to get an API key.
-  Navigate to index.js file and paste your API Key in to the const api_key.
+  -Navigate to index.js file and paste your API Key in to the const api_key.

 5. Start the server:
    ```bash